Dissect (podcast): History

 Cuchna graduated from California State University with a degree in music composition, and felt that contemporary music—specifically hip hop—was not receiving the academic analysis it deserved.
 The podcast debuted in August 2016 with Cuchna as the sole creator of the podcast, which he recorded at night after working a full-time job at a specialty coffee roasting company once his wife and kids had gone to sleep.
 In 2018, Cuchna began working with Spotify to produce the podcast.
+The podcast is on the The Ringer podcast network.